ttsiodras/HexSpeak/README.md

 #### Java

 Don't ask - I was just curious.
-And it turns out that it runs an order of magnitude faster than Clojure (9x) - apparently recursively calling a function millions of times is a pattern that is optimized a heck of a lot better in Java than it is in Clojure.
+And it turns out that it runs an order of magnitude faster than Clojure (9x).
+Apparently recursively calling a function millions of times is a pattern that is optimized a heck of a lot better in Java than it is in Clojure...

 #### Scala